PingOne Advanced Identity Cloud

 Test your scope validation scripts as you did for the demonstration.
 After validating your script with OAuth 2.0 provider overrides in your test client, you can update the OAuth 2.0 provider configuration to use the script.

-1. In the Identity Cloud admin UI, add the script to the target realm if you have not done so.
+1. In the Advanced Identity Cloud admin UI, add the script to the target realm if you have not done so.

 2. Select Realms > Realm Name > Services > OAuth2 Provider, switch to the Plugins tab, and edit these settings before saving your work: